 Unlike prescription drugs, some medical cannabis doctors may recommend medical weed because of its side effects.
 If you cope with insomnia, for instance, your doctor might suggest medical pot because it can cause drowsiness and doesn’t pose the long-term risks of prescription sleep aids like Ambien.

-The cause behind diarrhea and constipation due to medical weed, is an area that’s gone unstudied.
-Some early studies suggest tetrahydrocannabinol (THC), one of several cannabinoids, slows down the digestive tract.
+The cause behind diarrhea and constipation due to medical weed, is an area that’s been understudied.
+Some early studies suggest tetrahydrocannabinol (THC), one of several cannabinoids, slows down the digestive tract by interacting with receptors in the endocannabinoid system, which play a role in regulating functions of the gastrointestinal tract and its motility.

 Another possibility is that edibles, as well as oils, may contain additional ingredients that affect how fast or slow your digestive system processes food.
 Another cannabinoid, cannabidiol (CBD), is considered a potential motivator for diarrhea.

 With time, researchers may discover why medical weed causes diarrhea and constipation in some instances.
-While the legal standing of medical marijuana is one reason this topic has gone unresearched, another is due to the rarity of this side effect.
+While the legal standing of medical marijuana is one reason this topic has gone unresearched, another is due to the rarity of this side effect and the potential association with conditions like cannabinoid hyperemesis syndrome (CHS).

 When they occur for brief periods, diarrhea and constipation don’t result in long-term side effects.
 If they last for weeks, however, you may need to change your treatment plan.
-Or, the symptoms could indicate a more serious problem.
+Or, the symptoms could indicate a more serious problem, such as certain medical conditions like inflammatory bowel disease (IBD) or issues related to the method of administration, such as vaping or smoking weed.
+Persistent symptoms, including stomach pain and severe nausea, should prompt an immediate visit to your healthcare provider for a thorough evaluation and appropriate management.

 Because the medical community doesn’t have a complete understanding of why medical marijuana can cause diarrhea and constipation, there is no tried-and-true recommendation for avoiding or managing either cannabis-induced symptom.